Volunteer Abroad Program in Malawi, Zambia or Brazil

 Program Impact

 Poverty is an menace in our society.
-You will through this program learn the reasons for poverty and you will also do something about it by working bottom up projects with people in Malawi, Zambia or Mozambique.
-You will spend the first 3 months in St. Vincent which is one of the poorest countries in the Caribbean and you will work and implement projects with people in Malawi, Zambia or Mozambique.
+You will through this program learn the reasons for poverty and you will also do something about it by working bottom up projects with people in Malawi, Zambia or Brazil.
+You will spend the first 3 months in St. Vincent which is one of the poorest countries in the Caribbean and you will work and implement projects with people in Malawi, Zambia or Brazil.
 You will realize that poverty is not a static thing but that we can do something about it.
 Bringing energy and good mood and project implementation into communities will help break the evil circle of poverty.

 Program Reviews